Coping with the Holiday Season When You're Feeling Down

 Finances

 All year you’ve been reminding your kids to be good so they stay on Santa’s “nice list.”
-You may be feeling the pressure for them to have to have the newest, nicest, name brand so they can keep up with their friends.
+You may be feeling the pressure for them to have the newest, nicest name brand so they can keep up with their friends.

-And perhaps you have recently started dating someone new and you want to impress them with a great gift.
-Or, maybe you’ve been with your partner for a while and you want to show them that your heart is still full of love for them.
+Perhaps you have recently started dating someone new and want to impress them with a great gift.
+Or, maybe you’ve been with your partner for a while and want to show them that your heart is still full of love for them.

-And you feel like it’s your responsibility to get Mom and Dad a nice present to show your appreciation.
+And you feel it’s your responsibility to get Mom and Dad a nice present to show appreciation.

-You’ve been invited to six holiday parties, all with gift exchanges and you decided to throw your own party requiring decorations and a fancy venue.
+You’ve been invited to six holiday parties, all with gift exchanges, and you decided to throw your own party, which requires decorations and reserving a fancy venue.

 There are so many reasons that people go overboard and over budget during the holidays.
-No matter which way you slice it, the end of the year is one expensive pie!
+No matter how you slice it, the end of the year is one expensive pie!

-In fact, a study by the American Research Group shows that the average person in the United States spent about $882.00 on gifts in 2015 which is steadily increasing year over year.
-That’s just about gifts.
-So, if you’re traveling for the holidays or hosting an event, that number skyrockets.
+In fact, a study by the American Research Group shows that the average person in the United States is planning to spend $820.00 on gifts this year.
+If you take into consideration travel for the holidays or hosting an event, that number skyrockets.

 It’s important to budget for these things throughout the year, but that’s sometimes easier said than done.
 Keep in mind that gifts don’t have to have monetary value to be special to the recipient.
-Being able to have an open conversation with your partner about finances and agree on a budget is one of the most important building blocks in the foundation of a strong relationship.
+Having an open conversation with your partner about finances and agreeing on a budget is one of the most critical building blocks in the foundation of a strong relationship.

-Long term, that Fendi handbag or Chanel earrings are not an investment in your relationship.
-Having savings in the bank in case of emergencies is an investment in your long-term financial security.
+In the long term, a Fendi handbag or Chanel earrings will not be an investment in your relationship.
+Having savings in the bank in emergencies is an investment in your long-term financial security.

-TIP: Ideally, you will have planned ahead and have figured out and agreed to some type of budget prior to the holidays.
-If you haven’t had that conversation, and unless there is a critical financial emergency – the type that could drastically change your life if you don’t take immediate action – I then highly recommend couples table any potentially high-conflict discussions about money until after the holidays.
+TIP: Ideally, you will have planned, figured out, and agreed to some budget before the holidays.
+If you haven’t had that conversation, and unless there is a critical financial emergency – the kind that could drastically change your life if you don’t take immediate action – I then highly recommend couples table any potentially high-conflict discussions about money until after the holidays.

 Family Time

-We hope that any time with family is a welcome event, but the reality, even in the best of families, there can be some sort of drama or dysfunction.
-For some, it’s often but not always, a quiet dysfunction, literally.
-If you’re like many families, you don’t talk about the elephant in the room, you stuff feelings and just get through the days.
+We hope that any time with family is a welcome event, but in reality, there can be some drama or dysfunction even in the best of families.
+For some, it’s often, but not always, a quiet dysfunction, literally.
+If you’re like many families, you don’t talk about the elephant in the room; you stuff feelings and just get through the days.

 Maybe you never felt like you fit in with your family and so this forced bonding feels unnatural and leads to that feeling of loneliness in a room full of people.
 Maybe you’re concerned about the impending conversation about politics at the dinner table.
 For others, having a huge family gathering and mixing all the personalities together turns into a circus.